 This scale reflects the degree to which an individual will work hard to achieve goals and solve critical problems in the organization.
 High scores on this scale indicate a person will be diligent in their work and use all necessary sources to solve problems.
 Low scores on this scale indicate a person may be unenthusiastic about work and may struggle with complex tasks and challenges.

-The candidate's score in this area should contribute to enhanced overall job performance.
+The candidate's score in this area indicates neither a positive nor a negative impact on performance.